vectorgrp/sil-kit-adapters-tap/README.md

 Additionally the ``SilKit`` shared library is copied to the ``lib`` directory next to it automatically.

 ## b) Getting Started with pre-built Adapter and Demos
-Download a preview or release of the Adapter directly from [Vector SIL Kit Adapter for TAP devices Releases](https://github.com/vectorgrp/sil-kit-adapters-tap/releases).
+Download a preview or release of the adapter directly from [Vector SIL Kit Adapter for TAP devices Releases](https://github.com/vectorgrp/sil-kit-adapters-tap/releases).

 If not already existent on your system you should also download a SIL Kit Release directly from [Vector SIL Kit Releases](https://github.com/vectorgrp/sil-kit/releases).
 You will need this for being able to start a sil-kit-registry.